-Animals Wildlife How to Save an Animal's Life With Tape and Glue By Laura Moss Writer University of South Carolina Laura Moss is a journalist with more than 15 years of experience writing about science, nature, culture, and the environment. our editorial process Laura Moss Updated June 05, 2017 With a few cable ties and a little glue, this turtle's broken shell will soon heal.
+Animals Wildlife How to Save an Animal's Life With Tape and Glue By Laura Moss Laura Moss Writer University of South Carolina Laura Moss is a journalist with more than 15 years of experience writing about science, nature, culture, and the environment.
+Learn about our editorial process Updated June 5, 2017 With a few cable ties and a little glue, this turtle's broken shell will soon heal.
 Wisconsin Humane Society Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species We reach for tape and glue to repair a variety of items — wobbly table legs, broken picture frames, homework assignments the dog took a bite out of — but these common adhesives can also be used to mend some of Mother Nature’s creations.
 With a little creativity and resourcefulness, wildlife rehabilitators and pet owners have found a variety of ways to fix everything from cracked shells to broken wings.
 If only broken bones were this easy Nearly a billion monarch butterflies have vanished since 1990, according to the U.S. Fish and Wildlife Service.
 Conservationists are pushing to have the insects protected under the Endangered Species Act, and in the meantime, groups like the Live Monarch Foundation (LMF) are doing their part to save the species, one by one.
 In a step-by-step video released in 2007, the LMF demonstrates how to replace a butterfly’s broken wing.
 By securing the insect with a wire hanger, the rehabilitator is able to either painlessly clip a butterfly's wing so it matches the other (in cases where there’s little damage) or attach part of a new wing.
 A coat hanger is a critical tool in the Monarch rehab project. livemonarch/YouTube With wings from deceased butterflies on hand, it’s possible to clip off the part the live butterfly needs and attach it with a little bit of glue.
 Baby powder is then sprinkled onto the mended wing to prevent the two wings from sticking together.
 A close-up of a trimmed wing. livemonarch/YouTube Watch the full how-to video below.
 Putting the egg together again With only 150 kakapos remaining in the world, kakapo conservationists know all of the parrots by name and go to great lengths to protect them.
 So when a mother kakapo named Lisa accidentally crushed her egg last year, conservationists turned to the office-supply cabinet.
 They glued cracks in the egg and wrapped a large portion of it in tape, hoping the adhesives would protect the tiny chick incubating inside.
 The cracked kakapo egg.
 KakapoRecovery/Facebook The egg with a little masking tape.
 KakapoRecovery/Facebook Their efforts paid off when the bird eventually hatched from its resourcefully repaired egg and was perfectly healthy.
 The kakapo emerges from the egg.
 KakapoRecovery/Facebook The healthy baby kakapo!.
 KakapoRecovery/Facebook Turtle in a cracked shell During the summer months, female turtles go in search of soft soil to lay their eggs.
 Their quests often bring them to busy roads, meaning wildlife rehabilitators frequently have their hands full with turtles suffering from broken or shattered shells.
 To a turtle, a broken shell is much like a broken bone to us, and the animal may not survive without medical attention, which often involves a little glue and some cable ties.
 By gluing tie mounts to a turtle’s broken shell, wildlife experts can attach cable ties and gently tighten them over several weeks, bringing the shell together so it can heal.
 A turtle sports cable ties, which can be tightened over time.
 Wisconsin Humane Society Replacing bird feathers When a snowy owl was hit by a bus last year, rehabilitators at the University of Minnesota’s Raptor Center discovered that the bird also had 18 singed wing and tail feathers, making it difficult for the animal to fly.
 Once the owl recovered from its injuries, they replaced the bird’s burned feathers with new ones through a procedure known as imping.
 The owl preps for surgery.
 National Geographic After selecting the best match from feathers she had on hand, avian physiologist Lori Arent carefully sheared off the owl’s singed feathers.
 Then she whittled pieces of lightweight bamboo so that one end would fit into the shaft of a new feather and the other would fit the shaft on the bird’s wing. snowy owl getting new feathers.
 National Geographic Once the new feather and bamboo shaft were in place, she secured them with fast-drying glue.
 According to Arent, replacement feathers work just as well as natural ones, but they eventually fall out when the bird molts.
 DIY shell repair People with pet snails and hermit crabs have repaired cracked shells with everything from plaster to melted wax, but one of the most common DIY shell repair methods involves simply attaching a piece of paper or thin plastic with glue or tape.
 Watch one pet owner conduct such a repair on a snail shell in the video below.